Duty (film): Plot

 Hornblower reports to Pellew, who informs him that the diplomatic service has quarantined Hotspur to keep Jérôme-Napoléon's presence in England a secret: no one can disembark or board, captain included.
 Stranded on shore Hornblower takes the opportunity to spend three days with Maria.

 Hornblower is then ordered to take Jérôme-Napoléon to France and to transfer his wife Betsy to another ship that will take her home to her father in America.
 Hornblower orders Doughty to make the couple a good meal.
 Doughty learns Styles has placed a dead rat in the stew he is taking them.
 This leads to a fistfight during which Doughty accidentally strikes Midshipman Orrock, an offense punishable by death according to the Articles of War.
 Doughty is clapped in irons.

 Hornblower explains to Jérôme-Napoléon that he must go ashore alone.
 Jérôme reluctantly agrees in the hope of persuading his older brother to welcome his wife.
-The next day Hornblower and Bush go ashore and discover that the cannons they found earlier had been removed from three frigates anchored in a bay, freeing up enough space to transport 1000 soldiers each.
+The next day Hornblower and Bush go ashore and discover that the cannons they found earlier had been removed from three frigates anchored in a bay, freeing up enough space to transport 1,000 soldiers each.
 The plan is for Wolfe and 3,000 French soldiers to invade Ireland.
 Hornblower takes Hotspur through a dense fog in dangerously shallow water to attack the departing frigates.
 He fires upon and disables the first.
 The other two run aground and collide with each other.
 Wolfe falls onto Hotspur, where he is killed after trying to shoot Hornblower.

 On Christmas Day, Hotspur rendezvous with Liberty, which will take Betsy to America.
-Hornblower summons Doughty to the captain's quarters, hints that Liberty is close enough for him to reach by swimming, then leaves him alone and unguarded to make an escape.
+Hornblower summons Doughty to the captain's quarters, hints that Liberty is close enough for him to reach by swimming, then leaves him unguarded.
 Later, it is revealed that Napoleon is pressuring the Pope to annul his brother's marriage.
 Pellew informs Hornblower that he has been promoted; according to long-standing tradition, when a commander-in-chief retires, he is permitted to promote one midshipman, one lieutenant, and one commander.
 Pellew uses his third promotion to advance Hornblower from commander to post-captain.
 Hornblower receives further good news from Maria: she is pregnant.